gargroh/semantic-release-test/README.md

 - `Upgrade` — for a dependency upgrade.

+`Chore` — for refactoring, adding tests and so on (anything that isn’t user-facing).

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)